Copying Files Between Folders: A Complete Guide for Every User

 1.1 Windows Explorer

-- figure out to the source folder.
+- manage to the source folder.

 - Select the file(s) you want to copy (Ctrl + A to select all, Ctrl + Click for multiple).